Regular Price: $799.00

 Our line of stationary recumbent bikes includes the residential R3i and commercial R7000i.
 Both models feature a step-thru design, allowing you to get on and off the bike with ease.
 The most important advantage of a recumbent bike compared to an upright bike is seat comfort.
 The R3i and R7000i use a molded seat back, similar to high-end office chairs supporting the lower back and maintaining proper posture.
 This seat back is breathable to reduce sweat build up.
 The contoured molded foam seat bottom is both comfortable and durable and the office chair style armrests with built in sensors to pick up your heart rate.

-For outdoor cyclists, an upright bike better stimulates what you experience out on the road.
+For outdoor cyclists, the benefits of indoor cycling with upright bikes include a better simulation of what you experience out on the road.
 An upright bike can be used to keep workouts specific to the muscles you use when riding outdoors.
 With your body in an upright position from your hips being placed over the pedals, an upright bike will provide more of a full body workout than a recumbent bike.

 Our line of upright bikes includes the S2 indoor bike, and the C3i and C7000i traditional upright bikes for commercial or home use.
 All models include height adjustable seats accommodating riders from approximately 5’0” to 6’8” tall depending on leg length